 Is Your B2B Payment Method Safe or Putting You at Risk?

-Accounts payable is the area of business most often hit with fraudulent activity and loss, according to the 2020 Global B2B Payments Survey, with 52% of respondents reporting a higher risk of fraud over the previous year.
-The survey reveals that overall, payments security concerns are increasing, which poses the question to CFO’s and other business leaders: Which payment method is the most secure?
+Accounts payable is the area of business most often hit with fraudulent activity and loss, according to the 2022 AFP Payments Fraud and Control Survey, 71% of organizations in the survey were victims of payments fraud attacks/attempts in 2021.
+The survey reveals that overall, B2B payments security is an active concern for the vast majority of companies, which poses the question to CFO’s and other business leaders: Which payment method is the most secure?

 Let’s take a look at the most common types of B2B payment and assess their risk.

-Data from a March 2020 PYMNTS article found that 81% of businesses still process payments using paper checks.
+Data from the same survey found that 66% of businesses still process payments using paper checks.
 Never mind that the average cost to process a single paper invoice is over $10, the cost to process a check ranges between $4-$20.
 That price increases dramatically when you consider the associated security risk.

 Paper checks include a lot of information that is dangerous in the wrong hands, including account and routing numbers that anyone could copy down and use for fraudulent purposes.
 Checks are also pretty simple to forge.
 (Remember that DiCaprio movie about the teenage check forger?)
-Someone with the most basic photoshop and copying skills could easily replicate a check.
-After all, checks barely changed over the past 30 years.
 Compromising your suppliers’ bank information won’t take much effort ‒ all it takes is one bad actor with access to a single check.